Delson704557/Night-Filter/README.md

 # Night-Filter
-The Script Change the Intensity of your Screen to soothe your Eyes.
+The Script Changes the Intensity of your Screen to soothe your Eyes.

 If you like it do give a Star.